muslumhanozturk/aws-devops-tr-14-mhan/linux-plus/Session-5/Linux-plus-6-hands-on.md

 ## Part 2 - Shell Variables

 - A variable is pointer to the actual data.
-The shell enables us to create, assign, and delete variables.
+The shell enables us to create, assign, and delete variables.(Bir değişken, gerçek veriye işaret eden bir işaretçidir.
+Kabuk, değişkenler oluşturmamıza, atamamıza ve silmemize olanak tanır.)

 - The name of a variable can contain only letters (a to z or A to Z), numbers ( 0 to 9) or the underscore character (_) and beginning with a letter or underscore character.
+(Bir değişkenin adı sadece harflerden (a'dan z'ye veya A'dan Z'ye), rakamlardan (0'dan 9'a) veya alt çizgi karakterinden (_) oluşabilir ve bir harfle veya alt çizgi karakteriyle başlamalıdır.)

-- The following examples are valid variable names.
+- The following examples are valid variable names. (İşte geçerli değişken adı örnekleri:)

 ```bash
 KEY=value